 In partnership for women and families.

-The Sisters of the Good Samaritan Foundation supports a number of Australian programs to assist those experiencing particular hardship.
+The Sisters of the Good Samaritan Foundation supports a number of Australian programs to assist those experiencing significant hardship.
 While initiated by Good Samaritan Sisters, some programs are now operated via partnerships that bring new possibilities and capacity.
 Although the number of vowed Sisters in Australia is diminishing, the Good Samaritan tradition of caring for the vulnerable and marginalised continues to find new expression and sustainability.

 Good Samaritan Inn, Melbourne